iibrahimli/msc_thesis/docs/experiments.md

 ## Experiment 7

 Like Experiment 2, but with operands zero-padded to 8 digits, answers padded to 9 digits, and not reversing the answers for enc-dec models.

+## Experiment 8

+Training set: 1-9 digit addition EXCEPT 8 digit addition.
+Test on 1-10 digit addition.
+Padding operands to 10 digits, answers to 11 digits, and not reversing the answers for enc-dec models.